Tips for Cooking Grass Fed Meat

 Thaw them out and then they go into the oven on a cookie sheet.
 Open side up if they are sliced lengthwise.
 Some salt and pepper on top.
 Roast them at 350 degrees for about 30 minutes per pound.
 Bigger bones will take longer than the smaller ones.
 You want the marrow to be well cooked but not dried out.
 Check them after about 15 minutes to get a feel for how long it will take.

 I don't know any fancy type meat recipes.
 As I said my wife does that.
 She uses more spices and takes more time at it than I do but she definitely makes sure to compliment me on my cooking whenever I cook!
-That may be because she doesn't have to cook if I do...
+That is almost certainly because she doesn't have to cook if I do...
 I of course think it is more because my way is closer to the original, standard, usual, normal, ordinary way.
 No, I am NOT prejudiced about my cooking!

 SV